PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Represents a cache that can be part of :class:`ServerPool`.

-.. classmethod:: PacketCache:expunge(n)
+  .. method:: PacketCache:expunge(n)

     Remove entries from the cache, leaving at most ``n`` entries

     :param int n: Number of entries to keep

-.. classmethod:: PacketCache:expungeByName(name [, qtype=dnsdist.ANY[, suffixMatch=false]])
+  .. method:: PacketCache:expungeByName(name [, qtype=dnsdist.ANY[, suffixMatch=false]])

     .. versionchanged:: 1.2.0
       ``suffixMatch`` parameter added.

     Remove entries matching ``name`` and type from the cache.

     :param DNSName name: The name to expunge
     :param int qtype: The type to expunge
     :param bool suffixMatch: When set to true, remove al entries under ``name``

-.. classmethod:: PacketCache:isFull() -> bool
+  .. method:: PacketCache:isFull() -> bool

     Return true if the cache has reached the maximum number of entries.

-.. classmethod:: PacketCache:printStats()
+  .. method:: PacketCache:printStats()

     Print the cache stats (hits, misses, deferred lookups and deferred inserts).

-.. classmethod:: PacketCache:purgeExpired(n)
+  .. method:: PacketCache:purgeExpired(n)

     Remove expired entries from the cache until there is at most ``n`` entries remaining in the cache.

     :param int n: Number of entries to keep

-.. classmethod:: PacketCache:toString() -> string
+  .. method:: PacketCache:toString() -> string

     Return the number of entries in the Packet Cache, and the maximum number of entries

 Client State
 ------------